Best Cheap Health Insurance in Nebraska (2025)

 Cheap Nebraska health insurance plans by city

-Ambetter sells the cheapest health insurance in Omaha and Lincoln.
+Ambetter sells the cheapest health insurance plans in Omaha and Lincoln, with coverage starting at $557 per month before discounts.

-In fact, the Standard Silver plan from Ambetter is the cheapest Silver plan no matter where you live in Nebraska.
+In fact, the Standard Silver plan from Ambetter is the most affordable Silver plan, no matter where you live in Nebraska.
 But just because a plan is the cheapest doesn't mean it's the best option for you.
 Compare your options and think about your medical needs as well as your monthly budget.

 Cheapest Silver plan with rates for a 40-year-old